stephenlb/pubnub-mongo-pipe/blog.md

-# MongoDB Stream Pipe for iPhone with WebSockets
+# Streamimg Geo Coordinates from MongoDB to iPhone with WebSockets and PubNub

 !!!!!
 IPHONE SCREENSHOT SHOW HORIZONGAL VIEW !!!!!